Jepria/react-app-jfront-lib-war-starter/README.md

 # react-app-jfront-lib-war-starter

-[React](https://reactjs.org/) application with JFront library in one monorepo and war building
+[React](https://reactjs.org/) app which uses JFront library and builded in war

 ---